logzio/logz-docs/_source/user-guide/cloud-siem/manage-security-rules.md

 Next, select the **Accounts to search**.
 An account is the equivalent of an Elasticsearch index.

-* If you select **All accounts**, the alert will query the logs in all the accounts it has access to.
+* If you select **All accounts**, the rule will query the logs in all the accounts it has access to.
 It will automatically include any accounts added in the future.

 * You can select specific accounts.
 Select **Just these accounts** and add the relevant accounts from the dropdown list.